cooldebs/alx-low_level_programming/0x02-functions_nested_loops/README.md

-There is no such thing as absolute value in this world.
-You can only estimate what a thing is worth to you
+There are only 3 colors, 10 digits, and 7 notes; it is what we do with them that is important